MikeBrock03/Lifting-The-Bar/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Create documentation
+- [X] Create documentation
-- [ ] Add photos
+- [X] Add photos
 - [ ] Add separate files with the code
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add "components" document to easily copy & paste sections of the readme for different use cases.

 See the [open issues](https://github.com/MikeBrock03/Lifting-The-Bar/issues) for a full list of proposed features (and known issues).